 Fire: Starting, Maintaining, and Using

-Fire provides warmth, water purification, cooking, signaling, psychological comfort, and protection.
-It's a survival multiplier, but it requires skill, preparation, and respect.
+Fire provides warmth, purified water, cooked food, a signal, comfort, and protection.
+It is a survival multiplier.
+It also requires skill, preparation, and respect.

 Why Fire Matters